 In today’s economy, the majority of people sell their labor, producing goods and services and receiving wages in return.
 With their wages, they buy smartphones, books, tools, houses and cars.
 They also buy the professional assistance of attorneys, doctors, car mechanics, gardeners and hair stylists.

-The job loop worked incredibly well in combination with competitive markets for goods and services and in a properly functioning financial system.
+The job loop worked incredibly well in combination with competitive markets for goods and services and with a properly functioning financial system.
 Entrepreneurs either used debt or equity to start new businesses, and employed people at wages that were often higher than older businesses, increasing their employees’ purchasing power and thereby fueling further innovation and growth.
 As far as expanding economic production and solving problems for which markets are well-suited, it was a virtuous cycle that resulted in unprecedented prosperity and innovation.

 Some might point out that many people these days are self-employed, but that is irrelevant if they are selling their time.
 For instance, a graphic designer who works as an independent contractor is still paid for the labor they put into a project.
 It is only if they design something that is paid for over and over without them spending further time on it, such as a graphics template, that they have the opportunity to leave the job loop.